OPSEC - Protecting Your Privacy (Workshop Outline)

 I. Your data trail

-Without logging into anything, without submitting any form, Alex has already shared:
+Without logging into anything, without submitting any form, your has already shared

-Their phone is in their pocket, screen off.
+Your phone is in your pocket, screen off.

-All of this happened without Alex unlocking their phone.
+All of this happened without unlocking your phone.

-All of this builds a fuller picture of who Alex is and what they value.
+All of this builds a fuller picture of who you are and what you value.

-All this data builds a fuller picture of who Alex is, where they go, and what they value.
+All this data builds a fuller picture of who you are, where you go and when, and what you value.

 The Data